-I love what this message promotes: A healthy weight does not always equal skinny.
+A familiar message promotes: A healthy weight does not always equal “skinny.”
 Now there is a catch here — a healthy weight does not always equal overweight or obese, either.
 So is it fair to say moderation is the key here?

 What’s Your Number?